Core Clinics & Services

 We understand that some patients will still want to book an appointment, therefore we do offer limited bookable appointments.
 Please note that any blood tests requested by Salisbury District Hospital can only be taken on a Tuesday or Friday.

 If you need a private medical examination for insurance purposes or the DVLA please contact us.
-There may be a fee for this service, take a look at our vaccination fees on our Non-NHS Services page.
+There may be a fee for this service, take a look at our Non-NHS fees on our Non-NHS Services page.

 Minor Surgery is carried out at the White Horse Health Centre.
 Your GP will advise if you will benefit from a Minor Operation and refer you accordingly.